I recently binge-watched all three series’ of ‘Love’ on Netflix, using my time in lockdown to watch shows I’ve been meaning to watch for a while now!

 As well as this central storyline, the show also focuses on Gus and Mickey’s working lives.
 Gus works as a tutor on the set of a famous TV show, teaching the spoiled child actors but really wanting to get into screen-writing.
 Mickey works at a local radio station, aiming to be a producer.
 I enjoyed watching how the personal and work lives of these characters developed over the course of the show.

 Gus and Mickey’s relationship was the main focus of the show, but ‘Love’ also followed the story of Mickey’s housemate, Bertie.
 She was my favourite character, as she was funny and, for the most part, very moral.
 I liked when she had words with Mickey about her choices, all while striving to maintain a close relationship with her.

 Bertie is clearly desperate for a confidante and a female best friend, and it made me happy to see her character grow over the course of the show as she became more confident, and realised that she deserved a loving, equal relationship.

-Have you watched this show?
-Do you think it’s an accurate portrayal of modern love?
+Did you enjoy my series review of ‘Love’?
+Do you think it’s an honest representation of modern love?
 Are there any other series’ you’d recommend?